coolusername244/bootstrap-introduction/README.md

 I have a better grasp of how to style the landing page, how to edit css in the browser and am more familiar with bootstraps library

 ---

+## Update 11/04/20 - 13:19

+Very happy with todays progress, yesterday i had finished the videos and today i have completed the challenge which stated to completely style one of the page sections to my own liking.